-Long-lived assets, including property, plant and equipment and identifiable intangible assets are evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in relation to the operating performance and future undiscounted cash flows of the underlying assets.
+Property, Plant and Equipment ("PP&E") is stated at historical cost less accumulated depreciation.
+Depreciation is computed by the straight-line method over the estimated useful lives of the assets for book purposes.
+Depreciation for income tax purposes is computed using accelerated methods.
+Upon disposal, assets and related accumulated depreciation are removed from the financial statements and differences between the net book value and proceeds from disposal are generally included in cost of goods sold in the consolidated statement of operations.
+PP&E is evaluated for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable in relation to the operating performance and future undiscounted cash flows of the underlying assets.
 Adjustments are made if the sum of expected future cash flows is less than book value.
-No impairment reserve was deemed necessary as of December 31, 2015, 2014 and 2013.
+No impairment reserve was deemed necessary as of December 31, 2016, 2015 and 2014.